joe-scotto/scottokeebs/README.md

 # ScottoKeebs
+A collection of freely available handwired keyboard projects.

+# Supporting

 The ScottoKeebs project is released entirely for free and always will be, however, the development of new boards is completely out of my own pocket.
 It’s not a particularly expensive project to maintain but does involve quite a bit of time between prototyping and making content related to them.